 Printable List of the Best Pumpkins for Carving

 There are over 100 varieties of pumpkins.
-Some are best for cooking and baking and others are meant for pumpkin carving.
-Print out this list of carving pumpkins and add it to your gardening journal.
+Some are best for cooking and baking, and others are meant for pumpkin carving.
+Print out this list of carving pumpkins and save it for later.

 Materials